Active Reconnaissance Tools for Penetration Testing [Updated 2022]

 |Port Scanning Tools||Web Service Review Tools||Network Vulnerability Scanning Tools|

 Port Scanning Tools

 Port scanning is a method of identifying open ports by connecting each port of a target system.
-Assume port scanner tool identifies open port 22, which is related to secure shell ssh.
+Assume the port scanner tool identifies open port 22, which is related to secure shell ssh.
 An attacker might try SSH-related attacks on the target system.
 This is like an open window in a host where a thief may try to enter by using that open window.
 Below are some tools that you may use for identifying open ports.

-- Nmap: Popular and free port scanner, limited vulnerability scanner by using existing Nmap scripts (/usr/share/nmap/scripts) available in Nmap database.
+- Nmap: Popular and free port scanner, limited vulnerability scanner by using existing Nmap scripts (/usr/share/nmap/scripts) available in the Nmap database.
 Refer to Nmap Cheatsheet to understand different commands.

 - udp-proto-scanner: Discovers UDP services such as DNS, TFTP, NTP, NBT, SunRPC, MS SQL, DB2, SNMPv3